hdlugas/MSTune/README.md

 <a name="grid-search"></a>
 ### 3.2 Optimize parameters via exhaustive grid search
-To record the metric (e.g. MRR in this case) for each combination of parameters in a user-specified grid of parameters with user-specified parameter bounds, one can run:
+To record the metric (e.g., MRR in this case) for each combination of parameters in a user-specified grid of parameters with user-specified parameter bounds, one can run:
 ```
 julia --threads auto src/MSTune.jl \
   --query_data toy_examples/data/gcms_query.txt \